Died aged c. 81

 39 Bow Road a tribute to George Lansbury who lived for 23 years in the house formerly on this site Mayor of Poplar, Member of Parliament, Minister of the Crown and Privy Councillor he was a great servant of the people of Bow

-39 Bow Road, Bow, E3, London, United Kingdom where he was
+39 Bow Road, Bow, E3, London, United Kingdom where they was

 Childhood home of George Lansbury, MP (1859-1947) "A tireless worker for peace and social justice".